Four costly home renovations that homeowners should avoid

 Home renovation TV shows are quite popular among homeowners since they make their renovations look easy and affordable—but the reality is that these projects are rarely easy or affordable.
 Many home sellers inevitably have to invest in their home to get it ready for sale, not to mention for post-inspection repairs (or credit the amount to the buyer).
 You could lose out big time if your renovations are determined to be unsafe or noncompliant with local building codes.
 Knowing which improvements drive value helps you avoid overspending in the first place.

-If you’re overwhelmed with getting your home in order before selling, contact OfferPad.
+If you’re overwhelmed with getting your home in order before selling, contact Offerpad.
 We take on the hassle and cost of renovating and selling your home, freeing you up to focus on moving on to your next dream house.

 What updates are you considering for your home?
 Share your favorite cost-effective home upgrades in the comments below.